nataliepopescu/verifopt/NOTES.md

 - [ ] impl stacked/tree borrows in compiler + use for opt?

 verification vs static analysis?

+how should the project look at the end?
+- a tool
+- we took a system and optimized it via verification
+- generated antipatterns
+- ?

+also, why are existing verified systems often not optimized/perform worse than unverified systems?
+- perhaps it is easier to verify systems that are written more simply, and harder to verify systems that are performance engineered (faster but more complicated)?
+    - a compiler that communicates its optimization conditions may be able to help ease verification for perf engineered code (i.e. facts XYZ need to be clear, but other stuff doesn't necessarily have to be)

 ## Thoughts + Potential Project Directions